Britain's Suffragettes: five things to know

 - The name -

-Suffragettes was the derogatory name given in 1906 by the Daily Mail newspaper to the Women's Social and Political Union (WSPU), one of the groups that had been pushing for women's suffrage for decades.
+Suffragettes was initially a derogatory name given in 1906 by the Daily Mail newspaper to the Women's Social and Political Union (WSPU), one of the groups that had been pushing for women's suffrage for decades.

-The organisation was formed three years earlier in the northern English city of Manchester by activist Emmeline Pankhurst.
+The organisation was formed three years earlier in the city of Manchester in north England by activist Emmeline Pankhurst.

 It soon adopted the name Suffragettes as its own.